-After a target company uses this strategy, the bidding company needs to carefully assess the acquisition.
+After a target company uses this strategy, the bidding company needs to assess the acquisition carefully.
 This is because the target company becomes much more expensive after using this defensive strategy.
 Secondly, apart from that, it needs additional cash flow immediately to pay off those bonds.

-A point to note is that such a strategy may work against the target company as well.
-If the target company already has too much debt on its balance sheet, then using this strategy, may weaken its financial position.
+A point to note is that such a strategy may also work against the target company.
+If the target company already has too much debt on its balance sheet, then using this strategy may weaken its financial position.
 And if somehow even they are able to stall the hostile take over, the financial burden will still be there to be cleared off.

 Example of Poison Put

-Company A is a small tech company, and comes to know that rival Company B may attempt a hostile takeover with a $20 million bid.
-The management and shareholders doesn’t want this takeover.
+Company A is a small tech company and comes to know that rival Company B may attempt a hostile takeover with a $20 million bid.
+The management and shareholders don’t want this takeover.
 Thus, Company A issues corporate bonds with a value of $10 million.

 These bonds come with a provision that bondholders will get immediate payment in case of a takeover by any entity.
 Moreover, the bondholders will also get 105% of the par value in case of a takeover.

-This means, in case of a takeover, the value of bonds will be $10.5 million.
-Or, Company B will have to pay $10.5 million more to acquire Company A. It is possible that this hefty tag discourages Company B from taking over Company A. In such a case, Company A’s use of Poison Put strategy will be successful.
+This means that in case of a takeover, the value of bonds will be $10.5 million.
+Or, Company B will have to pay $10.5 million more to acquire Company A. It is possible that this hefty tag discourages Company B from taking over Company A. In such a case, Company A’s use of the Poison Put strategy will be successful.